meanii/sync.ssh/README.md

 # sync.ssh

-> a powerful cli tool developed in golang that will allow you sync your crucial files and dirtatories in your personal
+> A powerful CLI tool built in golang that helps to sync your projects (files & directories) to your personal or private
-> private repository!
+> repository!

 ## Installation